msztolcman/versionner/README.md

 User-wide is stored in `~/.versionner.rc` file, and project-wide is stored in `<PROJECT_ROOT>/.versionner.rc`.
 Projects' configuration is superior to user-wide.
+Also you may specify multiple project-wide configs using environment variables:
+`export VERSIONNER_PROJECT_CONFIG_FILE=.versionner-other.rc`

 It allows you also to modify other files specified in configuration.